 While particular aspects of OnePlus’ phone design have changed over the last few years, the general proportions and shape really haven’t.
 Rumors point to the OnePlus 8 continuing the company’s trend of large handsets with curved front and rear glass panels and tapered sides, alongside triple- and quadruple camera stacks serving as centerpieces on the back.

 On the front, OnePlus looks to continue to chip away at those pesky bezels.
 Renders from OnLeaks and 91Mobiles, as well as spy shots that surfaced on Weibo in November, suggest the company has elected to stash a front-facing camera module in the screen, hole-punch style, which has also been supported by an image leaked to True Tech.
-On the Pro variant, it’s even possible this shooter could comprise two lenses — either stashed in the upper-left corner, or slightly offset to the right, based on what we've seen from different images.
+On the OnePlus 8 Pro, it’s even possible this shooter could comprise two lenses — either stashed in the upper-left corner, or slightly offset to the right, based on what we've seen from different images.

 Last November, a blog named TrueTech published what it claimed were leaked schematics of the OnePlus 8 Pro sent from an "anonymous OnePlus official."
 The sketches do fall largely in line with the renders above, though we're not sure why one of the front views shows a device with a single-lens front-facing camera, while the other depicts a dual-lens module.
 It's possible the non-Pro version will inherit the single-lens shooter, though TrueTech doesn't suggest this is the case.
 Additionally, the blog was supplied with notes on the design that are also purportedly from the company, though many details — like the "TIme of light" rear sensor — are misspelled or strangely explained, which certainly calls the leak's credibility into question.

 OnePlus 8 specs

 OnePlus has always been on the forefront of flagship hardware, and we expect the OnePlus 8 to be no different.
-Qualcomm will roll out its range-topping Snapdragon 865 chipset next year, which should make its way into the phone maker’s next products.
+Qualcomm's latest range-topping Snapdragon 865 chipset should make its way into the phone maker’s next products, and that's what a leaked Geekbench benchmark indicates, at least for the OnePlus 8 and OnePlus 8 Pro.
+(A LinkedIn profile for a OnePlus engineer also confirms the likelihood that the phones will feature the Snapdragon 865 and 5G connectivity.)